VS

 Both vehicles offer seating for 5 people.

-In terms of boot space, the Volvo EX60 offers slight more room – 523 L compared to 490 L. That’s a difference of about 33 L.
+Looking at boot space, the Volvo EX60 offers only slightly more boot space – 523 L compared to 490 L. That’s a difference of about 33 L.

-When it comes to payload, Volvo EX60 slight takes the win – 460 kg compared to 450 kg.
+When it comes to payload, the Volvo EX60 carries very slightly more – 460 kg compared to 450 kg.
 That’s a difference of about 10 kg.

 Who wins the race in the data check?

-The Volvo EX60 is barely ahead in the objective data comparison.
+The Volvo EX60 holds a slight edge in the objective data comparison.

 This result only shows which model scores more points on paper – not which of the two cars feels right for you.